 Personally, Jamie is married with one son.
-He is a committed Christian and an Anglican Third Order Anglican Franciscan and is currently Minister Provincial for the Third Order's European Province.
+He is a committed Christian and an Anglican Third Order Anglican Franciscan in the Third Order's European Province.
 Jamie is extremely interested in interfaith dialogue and has many collaborations with researchers of other faiths.
 Jamie works on a voluntary basis with a number of organisations providing care to refugees and asylum seekers.

 Learn more about Jamie here.

 Press and Publicity

 Jamie's latest media appearance was on ITV's 'Am I a murderer?' broadcast at 9pm on Wednesday 10th October 2018.